commerceblock/mainstay/README.md

 - Testnet Mode

     - Download and run a full Bitcoin Node on testnet mode, fully indexed and in blocksonly mode. `signrawtransaction` should also be included as a `deprecatedrpc` option.
-Add the connection details to this node in `conf/conf.json`
+Add the connection details (actual value or ENV variable) to this node in `conf/conf.json`

     - Fund this wallet node, send all the funds to a single address and store the `TX_HASH` and `PRIVKEY` of this transaction.

     - The `TX_HASH` should be included in the genesis block of the Ocean network using the conf option `attestationhash`.
-Initiate the Ocean testnet network and add connection details to one of it's nodes in `conf/conf.json`.
+Initiate the Ocean testnet network and add connection details (actual value or ENV variable) to one of it's nodes in `conf/conf.json`.

     - Run `ocean-attestation -tx TX_HASH`